Question Mark Icon

 Pet safety this summer

-Top tips from the Mayhew team about caring for your pets in the heat
+Top tips from the Mayhew team: caring for your pets in the heat

 Eight black puppies in a large blue paddling pool in a garden

-It has been a rather damp summer but the sun is out and it will be much warmer over the coming days.
-While it is tempting to get outside and enjoy the hot weather with our canine and feline friends, the team here at Mayhew have a few top tips on keeping your pets cool and safe during this hot spell:
+While it is tempting to get outside and enjoy the hot weather with our canine and feline friends, the team here at Mayhew have some helpful advice on keeping your pets safe and comfortable.

 Keep your pets cool